cncf/tag-security/community/publications/supply-chain-security-tools/securing-source-code.md

 Here are the list of requirements for securing the source code, which is a subcategory of the overall requirements for supply chain security.
 For each requirement is a list of tools used to meet that requirement.
 {{% /blocks/lead %}}

+This mapping is community maintained.
+Feel free to add tools by opening a PR.

 ## 1. Require signed commits

 ### Tool capability